pabloiglesiassanuy/json-diff-checker/README.md

 - New fields added in the newer schema version
 - Removed fields that existed in the older schema version
 - Modified fields where the type or structure has changed
+- Changes to enum values (both added and removed values)

 The enhanced schema analysis now properly handles:
 - Nested objects and their properties
 - Array structures and their item definitions
 - Type changes, including handling nullable types
+- Enum value changes (additions and removals)
 - Common changes that are inherited by all schemas

 ## Contributions